After Criticizing Barack Obama’s Golf Habit, Donald Trump Spent Close To One-Quarter Of His Presidency Golfing

 As the Washington Post reported (via the Seattle Times), a key ally pressed the president during a golf trip on Christmas Day, helping change his mind about refusing to sign the measure.
 As the outlet noted, Sen. Lindsey Graham discussed how they could come to a solution on the stimulus package without forcing Congress to renegotiate the entire package.

 “We’d hit a shot, take a phone call.
 Hit a shot, take a phone call.
-Hit a shot, talk about what’s a good deal,” Graham said in an interview Monday.
+Hit a shot, talk about what’s a good deal,” Graham said on Monday.
 “It was a very intense Christmas Day.”

-Trump would relent, signing the deal two days later but not before making it clear the parts he found unsatisfactory.
+Trump would eventually relent, signing the deal two days later but not before pointing out the parts he found unsatisfactory.